JaqiKal/task-master/README.md

 ## User Experience

 ### The Strategy
-Dive into productivity with Task Master, a to-do list application engineered to streamline task management effortlessly.
+Dive into productivity with Task Master, a to-do list application crafted to streamline task management effortlessly.
 Designed with a focus on simplicity and efficiency, Task Master aims to help users organize their daily tasks, prioritize what's important, and track their progress towards completion.
 By integrating seamlessly with Google Sheets, it ensures that your tasks are always accessible and up-to-date, fostering an environment where productivity thrives.

 ### The Scope
 Task Master is more than just a to-do list; it's a comprehensive task management solution that caters to the needs of various users, from students and professionals to anyone looking to enhance their organizational skills.
 The application offers a full suite of features, including the ability to add tasks, set priorities and due dates, update task statuses, and delete tasks no longer needed.
 With a single guess approach for task management actions, users are encouraged to think strategically about their task priorities, making it an essential tool for anyone looking to optimize their daily routine.